-The formula below calculates the cumulative value running total of variances between assumptions and actual costs for pension costs, spectrum costs and capital expenditure during NR23.
+The formula below calculates the cumulative value running total of variances between assumptions and actual costs for pension costs, spectrum costs, RPI-CPI wedge, tax clawback and capital expenditure during NR23.
 Keeping a running total for these variances is essential to ensure that appropriate adjustments can be made either to reflect additional returns due to NERL or amounts that need to be returned to customers in the future.